Today’s Web Class: How to break down complex Level 3 Anatomy and Physiology topics into bite-sized memorable chunks.

 We use this simple diagram of the heart:

-Analogies are a simple way for understanding the function and purpose of certain topics.
+Analogies are a simple way of understanding the function and purpose of certain topics.
 This is best when you relate the new information to other things that you are familiar with.
 For example, if you are an engineer by trade, you may be familiar with pumps and engines, so relating the heart to the pump will help you understand this in greater detail.

 Rhymes are a great way to make learning more interesting.
 You can use complex rhymes that explain an entire topic and become more like a full-length song.
 Or you can use simple little rhymes like the one we use in this web class :

 You can build your own mnemonics using our 5 step sequence (in the video).
 However, this can take time, energy and creativity that you may not have right now.

 Instead, you can use ours…